 For this test the Intra Period has been changed to 32 for sequences “Kimono” and “ParkScene” since the original Intra Period of 24 is not a multiple of the new GOP size 16 anymore.

-However, unfortunately, for sequences “BasketballPass”, “BlowingBubbles”, “PartyScene”, “BasketballDrill”, “Cactus” and “BasketballDrive”. the Intra Period was unintentionally changed from 48 to 64 as for Test 3.
-That is the reason why results for these sequences are not exactly matching with these from JVET-B0039.
-The simulations are currently performaned again and the document will be updated once the simulations are done.

 The Intra Period modification was applied to both the proposed QP refinement and the JEM 1.0 reference.

 Table 2: Proposed QP refinement + GOP16 vs. JEM 1.0